Davidloku1234567/wildfire/README.md

 ### File Descriptions<a name="file_descriptions"></a>

-wildFire_1.ipynb: Jupyter notebook for EDA of storm events
+wildFire_1.ipynb: Jupyter notebook for EDA of wildfires in California

 LICENSE.txt: MIT License